 Example 3 (Pre-Conditioning).
 The attacker can forge airflow parameters and sensor values that will induce the preconditioning unit to apply air pressure and temperature unsuitable to the aircraft.
 This can be highly damaging: if the cooling process is too fast then water in the pipes can quickly become frozen and clog up the pipes.
-This can happen very quickly: e.g. with the lowest inlet temperature within 30 seconds, with safety considerations still within 100 seconds.
+This can happen very quickly: e.g., with the lowest inlet temperature within 30 seconds, with safety considerations still within 100 seconds.
 The resulting backflow will be detected by the pre-conditioning unit.
 However, in the worst case pipes might already have burst.
 In any case the pipes have to be checked for damage afterwards, which is a costly procedure.

-Fig. 5.
+Fig. 6.
 TAGA pairing based on the FHMQV protocol

-In the worst case, the attacker could try to optimize the attack based on the sensor values sent by the aircraft: he could try to control the airflow in a way that maximizes the strain on the pipes without this being detected during service time but with a high risk that pipes burst during flight.
+In the worst case, the attacker could try to optimize the attack based on the sensor values sent by the aircraft: they could try to control the airflow in a way that maximizes the strain on the pipes without this being detected during service time but with a high risk that pipes burst during flight.

 Our analysis of the prototype has shown that one either needs to refine TAGA by better protecting the TAGA channel, or by using an AKE protocol instead of the basic Diffie-Hellman exchange.
 In the following, we illustrate aspects of the latter refinement.
+A solution in line with the first refinement can be found in [8].

-B. Refinement: Authenticated TAGA
+C. Refinement: Authenticated TAGA

 The Authenticated Setting: In the setting of authenticated TAGA, every aircraft A has a long-term key pair (W_A, w_A) , where W_A is the public key and w_A is the private key.
-Moreover, A holds a certificate for its public key W_A , which is issued by the airline \mathcal{A} that owns A (or an entity commissioned by \mathcal{A}).
-We denote the certificate by $cert{\mathcal{A}}(A, W_A, T_A, V_A)$, where T_A is the aircraft type of A, and V_A specifies the validity period of the certificate.
+Moreover, A holds a certificate for its public key W_A , which is issued by the airline A that owns A (or an entity commissioned by A).
+We denote the certificate by $cert_A(A, W_A, T_A, V_A)$, where T_A is the aircraft type of A, and V_A specifies the validity period of the certificate.